barumau/pandunia/engli/kanun.md

 ### 1.1.
 Introduction

 This grammar deals with the types of words and word order patterns in Pandunia.
 However, it's possible to learn Pandunia without reading this grammar, for example with the help of a phrasebook and a dictionary.

-All language teachers know that a language becomes more difficult to learn when the student must learn to make distinctions that he is not used to making.
+All language teachers know that a language becomes more difficult to learn when the student must learn to make distinctions that they are not used to making.
 That's why students have difficulties with things like irregular spelling, case-inflection, mandatory tenses, tones, noun/adjective agreement, honorific inflection, consonant and vowel harmony, mandatory gender distinctions and so on.

 Pandunia is not a difficult language to learn.
 It doesn't have any of the previously mentioned complexities.
-Instead, it has a simple grammar, a relatively simple vocabulary, and a simple phonetic spelling.
+Instead, it has a simple and regular grammar, a relatively simple vocabulary, and a simple phonetic spelling.

-One thing to keep in mind as you learn Pandunia is that it is not a strict, rule-oriented language where there is a "right way" and a "wrong way" to say things.
-The important thing is to make yourself understood.
-Consequently, much of the language involves the lexical items (words that have meaning, like "book" or "eat"), and very little involves purely grammatical ideas (like singular vs. plural and tenses).

 ### 1.2.
 Word classes